Nonlinear Unknown Input Observability and Unknown Input Reconstruction: The General Analytical Solution: Basic operations in Algorithm

 \end{enumerate}

 We can apply this operation multiple consecutive times (and this is the case of Algorithms \ref{AlgoFull}, \ref{AlgoOmegagNonAbelm}, and \ref{AlgoDeltaNonAbelm}, as the operation appears in a loop).
 The resulting systems still satisfy (\ref{EquationSystemDefinitionUIO}) and they are all characterized by $m_u$ known inputs and $m_w$ unknown inputs.
-In Section \ref{SubSectionCanonizable}, we called these extended systems {\it Finite Unknown Inputs Extensions}.
-In addition, in Section \ref{SubSectionCanonizable}, we introduced the definition of the Highest UI Degree of Reconstructability (Definition \ref{DefinitionHDegUIReconstr}).
-Finally, in Section \ref{SubSectionCanonizable} we called a system {\it Canonizable with respect to its unknown inputs} if its highest unknown input degree of reconstructability is equal to $m_w$ (Definition \ref{DefinitionCanonizableUI}).
+In \cite{IF22}, we called these extended systems {\it Finite Unknown Inputs Extensions}.
+In addition, in \cite{IF22}, we introduced the following definition: